 Paul is thirty years old when he is an official witness at the stoning of Stephen.
 His Pharisaic zeal for God's law and dedication to stopping the early spread of Christianity knew no bounds.
 After seeing Stephen's life taken, he leads the first great wave of persecution against the early church.
-On reflecting on his pre-conversion days he says the following.
+On reflecting on his pre-conversion days Paul says the following.

 "For you heard of my (Paul is speaking) former conduct when I was in Judaism, how I was excessively persecuting the church of God and was destroying it; And I was advancing in Judaism far beyond many of my contemporaries in my own nation, being more abundantly zealous for the traditions of my fathers."
-(Galatians 1:13 - 14, Holy Bible in Its Original Order - A Faithful Version )|
+(Galatians 1:13 - 14, HBFV)

 After his efforts to stop the spread of early Christian beliefs in Jerusalem, he sets his sights on achieving the even more audacious goal of removing any Christian influence in the synagogues of Damascus.
 He receives written permission from the temple's High Priest to rid the city's synagogues of any who believe in "the way."
 His intention is to arrest those who believe Jesus is the Messiah and escort them back to Jerusalem for punishment.

 Paul's amazing ministry lasts thirty-five years until his death at the age of sixty-six.
 His accomplishments are astonishing given the rudimentary (by today's standard) level of transportation and other difficulties that exist in the first century.

-Important people, events and accomplishments in the life of Paul include his witnessing of the stoning of Stephen.
+Important events and accomplishments in the life of Paul include his witnessing of the stoning of Stephen.
 He is personally taught by Jesus, for three years, while living in Arabia.
-During his ministry he resurrects at least one person from the dead, is resurrected HIMSELF after being stoned to death, carries out five evangelistic journeys, visits more than 50 cities in his travels and preaches the gospel to Emperor Caesar and his entire household.
+During his ministry he resurrects at least one person from the dead and is resurrected himself after being stoned to death.
+Paul carries out at least five evangelistic journeys, visits more than 50 cities in his travels and preaches the gospel to Emperor Caesar and his entire household.